 - approximately 2 ounces of liquid sweetener (vanilla, hazelnut, pumpkin, coconut, peppermint, etc.),

-- approximately 8 ounces of steamed milk, and
+- approximately 8 ounces of steamed milk or eggnog (for an eggnog latte!), and

 How to Make a Latte at Home